stephanieannjimenez9-create/jimenez-module6-architecture/README.md

 **Module:** Module 6 – Architectural Design
 **Instructor:** Patrick Jason L. Torres

-## PROJECT TITLE

-Course Registration System

-## PROJECT OVERVIEW

-The Course Registration System is a web-based application designed to simplify and improve the course registration process in educational institutions.
-It allows students to register for available courses online while enabling the registrar to manage course offerings and student registrations efficiently.

 ## PROBLEM STATEMENT

 Many schools still experience challenges in managing course registration due to manual or paper-based procedures.
 These methods can lead to long processing times, incorrect records, duplicate registrations, and scheduling conflicts.
 The proposed Course Registration System provides a centralized platform that streamlines the registration process, improves record accuracy, and makes course management more efficient.